surniaulula/wpsso-wc-metadata/readme.txt

 * Depth
 * Volume

-The information shown under the "**Additional information**" section on the WooCommerce purchase page changes as different variations are selected, just like the default Weight and Dimensions information managed by WooCommerce.
+The information shown under the WooCommerce purchase page "**Additional information**" section changes as different variations are selected (or unselected).

-The *SSO &gt; WooCommerce Metadata* settings page allows you to **enable or disable product metadata with simple checkboxes**, along with customizing the labels and placeholders for different WordPress languages (aka locales).
+The *SSO &gt; WooCommerce Metadata* settings page allows you to **enable or disable product metadata with a simple checkbox**, along with customizing the label and placeholder for different languages (aka WordPress locales).

-Product metadata fields are added seamlessly to the WooCommerce product editing page (in the WooCommerce "**Product data**" metabox) for both simple products and products with variations.
+The product metadata fields are integrated seamlessly in the WooCommerce product editing page, for both simple products and product variations.

-**Product global identifier values (ie. GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, ISBN, and MPN) are also searchable from both the front-end and from the WooCommerce Products page.**
+**Product global identifier values (ie. GTIN, GTIN-8, GTIN-12, GTIN-13, GTIN-14, ISBN, and MPN) are searchable from the front-end and the WooCommerce Products admin page.**

+<h3>Can You Add More Metadata Fields?</h3>

+Absolutely.
+Assuming the information can be included in a [Schema Product property value](https://schema.org/Product), [create a new topic in the plugin support forum](https://wordpress.org/support/plugin/wpsso-wc-metadata/) with the details (including the suggested Schema property name) and we'll have a look. ;-)

+<h3>Includes WooCommerce Fluid Volume Units</h3>

-The WPSSO Product Metadata for WooCommerce add-on also includes a new "**Fluid volume unit**" option in the *WooCommerce &gt; Settings &gt; Products* settings page:
+The WPSSO Product Metadata for WooCommerce add-on also includes a "**Fluid volume unit**" option in the *WooCommerce &gt; Settings &gt; Products* settings page:

 * ml
 * cl